Gradiant/FARO/Readme.md

 The spiders are scripts to recursively analyse the documents inside a folder, storing the results of the analysis on a file.

-Note: due to the requirement of GNU parallel this only works in Linux and Mac OS, for Windows we do not use parallelization.

 ### FARO spider

 Example of execution (Linux and Mac OS)